-As organizations have shifted to a remote work model in response to the COVID-19 pandemic, attackers have set their sights on the VPN infrastructure that users rely on for remote connectivity.
+As organizations have shifted to a remote work model in response to the COVID-19 pandemic, attackers set their sights on the VPN infrastructure that users rely on for remote connectivity.
+From 2020 to 2025, VPN and network devices continued to be a top target for cyber adversaries.
+Firewalls, routers, switches, and VPNs from Ivanti to Sophos to Palo Alto to Cisco have had new vulnerabilities discovered across numerous product lines.
 The U.S. Cybersecurity and Infrastructure Security Agency (CISA) issued multiple alerts detailing state-sponsored actors from China, Russia, and Iran, targeting vulnerable VPN controllers as part of their operations.
+The Salt Typhoon APT group, thought to be sponsored by the People's Republic of China, was discovered to have been targeting several Cisco CVEs for privilege escalation, then using "Living off the Land" techniques to jump between routers and network devices and persist inside telecommunications infrastructure worldwide.

-These attacks target vulnerabilities in enterprise VPNs and other network controllers, including products from Citrix, Pulse Secure, and F5.
+These attacks target vulnerabilities in enterprise VPNs and other network controllers, including products from Citrix, Pulse Secure/Ivanti, and F5.
 These vulnerabilities are remotely exploitable and directly linked to the integrated code and firmware running on these network devices.